szeged/jerryscript/targets/esp8266/modules/API-doc/Js-ArduCAM-API.md

   Sets the internal `image_size` variable of the module (otherwise unreachable from Javascript code).

 **Note**: this will not communicate with the device in any way.
-The actual configuration of the image size the camera will take will happen directly before capturing.
+The actual configuration of the camera's image size take will happen directly before capturing.

 **Example**